wilas/vbkick/docs/POSTINSTALL.md

 Use adm_postinstall.sh is a convenient manner (help reduce number of ssh authentications), but not mandatory.

-Simply, you can use below options in definition.cfg
+Simply, you can use below options in vbmachine.cfg

 ```
 postinstall_launch=("cd postinstall && sudo bash adm_postinstall.sh")